smonn/validator-fns/README.md

 #### boolean(config?, ...tests)

-Casts value to a boolean, `null` or `undefined` if using the default boolean parser.
+Casts value to a boolean, `null` or `undefined` if using the default boolean parser. `config` is optional.

 Supported validation tests: `oneOf` and `required`.